-In the UK, the Prudential Regulation Authority (PRA) is shifting towards actively supervising climate-related risks.
+In the UK, the Prudential Regulation Authority (PRA) has shifted from assessing the extent to which its expectations have been embedded to actively supervising climate-related risks.
 In its Climate Change Adaptation Report published in 2021, it committed to considering what regular data supervisors could require from firms and if there is need to obtain this information via regulatory returns.
 Any proposed change to the scope of its regulatory returns would follow usual processes, including public consultation.
 This work will be in addition to the existing commitment by the PRA to review the utility of Pillar 3 disclosures for climate-related financial risks during the first half of 2022 as part of the UK joint government-regulator TCFD taskforce.
-In addition, the Financial Conduct Authority (FCA) plans to consult on ESG disclosures as part of its Investment Firm Prudential Regime in 2022 and envisages that it will include prudential considerations with respect to climate change and in particular the disclosure of material microprudential risks.
+In addition, the Financial Conduct Authority (FCA) plans to consult on ESG disclosures as part of its Investment Firm Prudential Regime in 2023 and envisages that it will include prudential considerations with respect to climate change and in particular the disclosure of material microprudential risks.

-2.1.4.
+2.1.5.
 Relevant data for supervision and regulation